 Ellis Island has reopened on a limited basis.
 Due to the nature of the destruction caused by Hurricane Sandy parts of the historic Main Building and museum, including most of the exhibits, remain closed at this time.
 More »

 Colonial and Early American New York

-After the English took possession of New Netherland from the Dutch in 1664, they renamed it New York, in honor of the Duke of York.
+Henry Hudson arrived in what is now New York Bay in 1609.
+In 1624, the Dutch established a fur trading station on Governor's Island and in 1625 founded New Amsterdan in Lower Manhattan.
+In 1664, the English took possession of New Netherland from the Dutch, renaming it New York.
 Between 1674 and 1679, Ellis Island (still called one of the three "Oyster Islands" in New York Harbor) was granted to Captain William Dyre (the collector of customs and future mayor of New York) by the Colonial Governor of New York, Sir Edmund Andros.
 During Dyre's ownership, this Oyster Island was renamed Dyre's Island.